-Art Matthews, ATSU Staff Counselor, to schedule an appointment.
-Residential Students who are in Arizona but away from campus on rotations or clinical experiences may also contact Mr. Matthews for a distance counseling appointment using telephone, email, or text/video chat.
-Spouses of currently enrolled students are also eligibile for counseling at no charge through the services of Mr. Matthews.
+Art Matthews, Mental Health Counselor, to schedule an appointment.
+Residential students who are in Arizona but away from campus on rotations or clinical experiences may also contact Mr. Matthews for a distance counseling appointment using telephone, email, or text/video chat.
+Spouses of currently enrolled students are also eligible for counseling at no charge.

 Individuals listed in some of these directories may have paid a fee to be listed.

 National Board of Certified Counselors – locate a Nationally Certified Counselor:

 A National Certified Counselor or National Certified Mental Health Counselor is a clinician with specific post baccalaureate study in counseling and development theory and methods of psychological therapy.
 Professional Counseling and Mental Health Counseling are distinct professions with national standards for education, training and clinical practice in psychological therapy.

 American Association of Christian Counselors – find a Christian Counselor

 Professional members of AACC include marriage and family therapists, teachers of therapy, psychiatrists, psychologists, social workers, licensed counselors, and other mental health professionals who practice from a Christian theological perspective.

 Association of Mormon Counselors and Psychotherapists – find an LDS practitioner

 Professional members include counselors, psychotherapists and others in helping professions whose common bond is adherence to the principles and standards of the Church of Jesus Christ of Latter-day Saints.